Start Claude with remote monitoring

 Privacy First

-Ed25519 mutual authentication ensures only authorized devices can connect.
-Server and client both prove their identity using cryptographic key exchange, with Trust-On-First-Use (TOFU) for server fingerprint verification.
+Remi supports Ed25519 mutual authentication: server and client each prove their identity with a cryptographic key exchange, with Trust-On-First-Use (TOFU) for verifying the server fingerprint the first time you connect.

 Architecture